VarunGaneshan/VSD_Intern_VM/README.md

 >Schematic editor,tool - **eSim**
 ### Work
 To install all the necessary tools required for this project.
-I have already installed Virtual box with Ubuntu 22.04.
+I have already installed Virtual box with Ubuntu 22.04.efer to this course for all the tools installation -
 - iverilog
 - gtkwave
 - yosys